President's Office Records

 Photographs in the collection have been transferred to the UH Historical Photographs Collection in the University Archives.
 A separation sheet notes their original location in the collection and provides a brief description of the items.
 All student transcripts in the collection have been removed and destroyed, following the Texas Open Records Act.
 For similar reasons, all materials relating to search committees and personnel decisions have been removed from the collection and are closed to the public.

-The collection is arranged into series and sub-series based primarily on how it was originally received in 1985.
-The nine series are Subject Files, Mission Self-Study, Coordinating Board, President’s Cabinet, Investment Investigation, Council of Presidents, Speeches/Oral Interview/Biographical Information, Business/Personal, and President’s Christmas Cards.
+The collection is arranged into series, sub-series, and sub-fonds based primarily on how it was originally received in 1985.
+The 11 series are Subject Files, Mission Self-Study, Coordinating Board, President’s Cabinet, Investment Investigation, Council of Presidents, Speeches/Oral Interview/Biographical Sketch, Business Travel, President’s Christmas Cards, Marguerite Ross Barnett, and Clanton W. Williams.
 For preservation and access reasons the collection has been re-boxed and re-foldered.
 New folder titles conform, as closely as possible, to original folder titles, except when the original was obviously incomplete, incorrect, or confusing.
 Original folder and item order has been maintained whenever possible.
 Exceptions were made when folders were obviously misfiled or when no order was apparent.

-Series 11 and 12 contain unprocessed accessions added to the collection after the finding aid was originally written.
+Series 12-15 contain unprocessed accessions added to the collection after the finding aid was originally written.

 Dates